-Yes, of course I feel guilty.
+Yes, of course, I feel guilty.
 It’s the curse of motherhood, isn’t it?
-I feel guilty for not earning as much money as I did before and for sending my Little Guy to nursery when I’m here at home.
-But to be honest, we all know that he’ll have more fun in a muddy garden (he’s going to be going to a Forest School) than following me around the house doing chores!
+I feel guilty for not earning as much money as I did before.
+And for sending my Little Guy to nursery when I’m here at home.
+But to be honest, we all know that he’ll have more fun in a muddy garden.
+After all, he’s going to be going to a Forest School.
+And that’s got to be more fun than following me around the house doing chores!

 And let’s be honest – guilt or no guilt, looking after myself is the best thing that I can do for my children and my family right now.
 I need to keep myself well – I’m pretty sure my very patient Husband wouldn’t be very accepting of another broken leg, and I promise I’ll do my best to stay away from ambulances from now on!

-So while I look after myself, I’ll also be working on creating that new career I want for myself, so I’m ready to run with it when I have more time to dedicate to it.
+So while I look after myself, I’ll also be working on creating that new career I want for myself.
+That way I’ll be ready to run with it when I have more time to dedicate to it.

 Sounds like a plan, right?